-In addition to failure the of (3.4.13) to measure the true criticality of the flow, there are other indications of breakdown of the semigeostrophic approximation.
-The value of the critical obstacle height h_c predicted by semigeostrophic theory agrees well with the observed values for the narrowest channel (w=0.5).
+In addition to the failure of (3.4.12) to measure the true criticality of the flow, there are other indications of breakdown of the semigeostrophic approximation.
+As described earlier, the value of the critical obstacle height h{a} predicted by semigeostrophic theory agrees well with the observed values for the narrowest channel (w=0.5).
 As w increases the agreement grows worse; the predicted h_c overestimates the actual h_c for subcritical initial flows and underestimates it for supercritical initial flows.
-This trend is probably a result of the fact that large cross-channel velocities are allowed to develop once the channel width exceeds a deformation radius.
-Despite these differences the general shape of the curve of h_c as a function of F_d remains as predicted.

 More striking breakdowns in the semigeostrophic approximation occur within individual features.
-Perhaps the most dramatic is the grounding or separation of the flow $(d\rightarrow0)$ in the interior of the stream, as occurs at the bifurcation of the upstream flow (t=20,40, and 80 in Figure 3.4.12 near y=-2.5) and at the detaching eddy (near y=14 and t=40 of the same figure).
-Such behavior is clearly in violation of Gill's (1977) theorem proscribing the vanishing of d at a point where $\frac{\partial^2 d}{\partial x^2} > 0$ in any semigeostrophic flow (see Section 2.5).
-Not surprisingly, semigeostrophic theory also fails in the vicinity of jumps, bores and other transients exhibiting rapid transitions is the y-direction.
-It is not necessary that w be large for such violations to occur, as evidenced the presence of transverse jumps and bores when w=0.5 (Figure 3.4.3).
+Perhaps the most dramatic is the grounding or separation of the flow $(d \rightarrow 0)$ in the interior of the stream, as occurs at the bifurcation of the upstream flow (t=20,40, and 80 in Figure 3.4.12 near y=-2.5) and at the detaching eddy (near y=14 and t=40 of the same figure).
+Such behavior is clearly in violation of the theorem proscribing the vanishing of d at a point where $\partial^2 d / \partial x^2 > 0$ in any semigeostrophic flow (see Section 2.2).
+Not surprisingly, semigeostrophic theory also fails in the vicinity of jumps, bores and other transients exhibiting rapid transitions in the y-direction.
+It is not necessary that w be large for such violations to occur, as evidenced by the presence of transverse jumps and bores when w=0.5 (Figure 3.4.3).